lionpsiuc/cflow/README.md

    - A C/C++ compiler (e.g., GCC or G++).
    - NVIDIA CUDA Toolkit (including NVCC) installed.
    - Ensure PATH and LD_LIBRARY_PATH environment variables are correctly set for NVCC.
+   - Python packages as given in requirements.txt.
+Can be installed by running (within the root directory):

+      ```bash
+      pip install -r requirements.txt
+      ```

 2.  **Compile**: